-Recipients are required to declare all gross income received in the form of tips in their annual income tax return.
+The recipient is required to declare all gross income received in the form of tips in the recipient's annual income tax return.
 Income tax will be payable by the recipient if taxable income exceeds the annual tax threshold.

 Example 1 - Gross income